-Mileage is one of the most helpful metrics to think about if you’re considering selling your car.
-It’s one of the key factors in a valuation and has a big impact on buyers’ perceptions of the vehicle, whatever condition it’s actually in.
+Mileage is one of the most important metrics to think about if you’re considering selling your car.
+You'll often find that this is one of the first things that a buyer will ask about when they're thinking about buying a car.

 Should I sell my car before 100,000 miles?

-New cars suffer their biggest drop in value within their first year of ownership and continue to lose value sharply until their warranties run out, which is normally at 36,000 miles or your third year of ownership – whichever comes soonest.
+New cars suffer their biggest drop in value within their first year of ownership and continue to lose value sharply until their warranties run out, which is normally at around 36,000 miles or in their third year – whichever comes soonest.

 However, if you sell your car at this mileage you’re pretty much guaranteed to get a buyer and, in terms of a lump sum, you’ll get more back for the car than you would at any other time.
 If you’re into new cars and want to be able to have the latest model fairly regularly, sell up as early as you think you’re able to in order to recoup the most money.

-The value of a car takes a final, sharp drop at the 100,000-mile mark.
+The value of a car generally tends to take a final, sharp drop at the 100,000-mile mark.
 Cars with more than 100,000 miles on the clock are perceived as less desirable by consumers, even if they actually run just fine.
 Consumers who look for used cars online tend to filter out models with over 100,000 miles, which means that it will be very hard to sell privately.
-Dealers and online car buyers will also offer you less as it will be harder for them to sell the car.
+Dealers and online car buyers could also offer you less as it will be harder for them to sell the car.

 While some cars can continue to run perfectly well after 100,000 miles, consumers avoid them for good reason.
 It’s much more likely that they’ll need expensive repairs beyond this point, which makes them a risky investment.